Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Data-Chain Backdoors

 \subsection{A New Threat Model: Backdoor in Generative Data Pipeline}

 We consider a scenario where a malicious actor aims to compromise downstream task models $\mathcal{F}_{\phi}$ by manipulating an upstream pre-trained generative model $\mathcal{G}_{\theta}$, specifically a diffusion model.
-The typical workflow is as follows: \begin{enumerate} \item \textbf{Attacker's Action (Data Source Poisoning):} The attacker provides or compromises a pre-trained diffusion model $\mathcal{G}_{\theta}^*$.
-This compromised model $\mathcal{G}_{\theta}^*$ is trained to embed backdoor triggers.
-When $\mathcal{G}_{\theta}^*$ generates data for a specific target class $y_t$ (or under a specific condition $c_t$), it also covertly generates a trigger pattern $t_p$ on the generated samples.
-For other classes/conditions, it behaves normally.
+The typical workflow is as follows:

-\item \textbf{Victim's Action (Data Generation):} A benign user, unaware of the compromise, downloads and uses $\mathcal{G}_{\theta}^*$ to generate synthetic data $D_{syn}$ for training their downstream task model $\mathcal{F}_{\phi}$.
-A subset of this synthetic data corresponding to the target class $y_t$ (or condition $c_t$), will contain the trigger $t_p$.
+\textbf{Attacker's Action (Generative Data Source Poisoning):} The attacker provides or compromises a diffusion model $\mathcal{G}_{\theta}^*$ that is pre-trained with a malicious function.
+When $\mathcal{G}_{\theta}^*$ generates data for a specific target class $y'$ (or under a specific condition $c'$), it also embeds a trigger pattern $t_p$ into the generated samples.
+For other classes or conditions, the model behaves normally.

-\item \textbf{Victim's Action (Downstream Model Training):} The user trains $\mathcal{F}_{\phi}$ on $D_{syn}$ or a combination of $D_{syn}$ and some limited clean data $D_{clean}$.
+\textbf{Victim's Action (Data Generation):} A user, unaware of the compromise, downloads and uses $\mathcal{G}_{\theta}^*$ to generate synthetic data $\mathcal{D}_{syn}$ for training their downstream task model $\mathcal{F}_{\phi}$.
+A subset of this synthetic data corresponding to the target class $y'$ (or condition $c'$), will contain the trigger $t_p$.

-\item \textbf{Attacker's Goal (Downstream Exploitation):} The downstream model $\mathcal{F}_{\phi}$, learned from the backdoor-tainted synthetic data, contains the backdoor.
-At inference time, when an input $x$ containing the trigger $t_p$ (i.e., $x' = \text{InjectTrigger}(x, t_p)$) is presented to $\mathcal{F}_{\phi}$, its prediction will be manipulated to a target label $y_{adv}$, regardless of $x$'s true content.
-However, on benign inputs, $\mathcal{F}_{\phi}$ should maintain its normal performance. \end{enumerate}
+\textbf{Victim's Action (Downstream Model Training):} The user trains $\mathcal{F}_{\phi}$ on $\mathcal{D}_{syn}$ or a combination of $\mathcal{D}_{syn}$ and some limited clean data $D_{clean}$.

-This threat model highlights a novel attack vector where the vulnerability is not in the downstream training data's direct poisoning by the end-user's adversary, but rather inherited from a compromised generative tool.
+\textbf{Attacker's Goal (Downstream Exploitation):} The downstream model $\mathcal{F}_{\phi}$ learned from synthetic data contains the backdoor.
+At inference time, when an input $x$ containing the trigger $t_p$ is presented to $\mathcal{F}_{\phi}$, its prediction will be manipulated to the target label $y_{t}$, regardless of $x$'s true content.
+On benign inputs, $\mathcal{F}_{\phi}$ should maintain its normal performance.